We Asked Elizabeth Warren Fans How They Would Convince a Trump Supporter to Vote for Her

 “I don’t know that I would be able to convince some of my Republican friends that Medicare for All is the best health care plan, even if that’s something I may believe,” he said.
 “But I do think I can convince them that she is a woman who fights for what she believes and she fights for people—in my opinion—all across this country.
 And we’ve seen time and again that Trump is a man that really cares first and foremost about himself and about his friends.”

-Another Warren supporter, Idrid Mignott, 57, who works in non-profit fundraising, said he thinks Warren’s message of change would appeal to people who voted for Trump in 2016 but did not see his promises fulfilled.
+Another Warren supporter, Idris Mignott, 57, who works in non-profit fundraising, said he thinks Warren’s message of change would appeal to people who voted for Trump in 2016 but did not see his promises fulfilled.
 “A lot of people elected Trump on the idea of big structural change,” he said.
 “Elizabeth Warren is for big structural change.
 She’s about really draining the swamp.”

 And, he added, “She’s someone who can win.”